sailpoint-oss/developer.sailpoint.com/products/idn/docs/getting-started/index.md

 ## Using an API Tool

 There are several API tools that make exploring and testing APIs easier than using the command line or a programming language.
 One such tool is [Postman](https://www.postman.com/downloads/).
 To import the SailPoint REST APIs into a tool like Postman, you must first download the REST specification.
-Navigate to [https://developer.sailpoint.com/apis/v3](https://developer.sailpoint.com/apis/v3) and click the "Download OpenAPI specification" button.
+Navigate to the [V3 IDN APIs](/idn/api/v3) and click the "Download OpenAPI specification" button.
 You can then import the JSON file in Postman by using the [import wizard](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/) within Postman.